antonbashir/dart-iouring-transport/README.md

 * [optional] `int offset` - The offset from the start of the file to begin reading.
 Defaults to 0.
 * [return] `Future<Uint8List>`

 ### [async] close() - Closes the file.
-If `gracefulDuration` is provided, the system will wait for the specified duration before force closing the file.
+If `gracefulTimeout` is provided, the system will wait for the specified duration before force closing the file.
-* [optional] `Duration gracefulDuration` - Optional duration to wait before force closing the file.
+* [optional] `Duration gracefulTimeout` - Optional duration to wait before force closing the file.
 * [return] `Future<void>`

 # Error handling